Environmental Public Health Tracking: Toxic Air Emissions Data

 Frequently asked questions

-We can come in contact with toxic air emissions by breathing in polluted air or breathing in polluted dust particles.
+We can come in contact with air emissions by breathing in air that contains the emissions.

-The Wisconsin Department of Natural Resources (DNR) and the United States federal government are all responsible for enforcing toxic air emission laws that help keep us safe.
-You can also take steps to protect yourself and your family by learning more about specific pollutants and their levels around areas where you live, work, and play.
-The Wisconsin DNR also has more information on air quality.
+Nationally, the United States federal government is responsible for enforcing air emission laws that keep us safe.
+The Wisconsin DNR also creates and enforces air emissions rules in our state.
+You can take steps to protect yourself and your family by learning more about specific pollutants in the air where you live, work, and play.
+The DNR has more information on air quality.

-All toxic air emissions data come from the Wisconsin Department of Natural Resources.
-Under Wisconsin Administrative Code NR 438.03 (Air Contaminant Emissions Inventory Reporting Requirements), industrial facilities in Wisconsin must report air contaminant emissions when emissions exceed reportable levels.
-The list of the 37 emissions for which we have data are below, and you can learn more about each of these emissions on our data details page.
+All air emissions data we track come from the DNR.
+Under Wis.
+Admin.
+Code NR 438.03 (Air Contaminant Emissions Inventory Reporting Requirements), facilities in Wisconsin must report air contaminant emissions when they are above reportable levels.
+The list of the 37 emissions we track are below, and you can learn more about each of them on our data details page.

 - Acrolein